 Relaxation techniques and meditation.
 Perhaps the simplest and beginner approach to treating performance anxiety is meditation or relaxation.
 For some, this can mean regular exercise.
 For others, meditations focused specifically on the anxiety are helpful.

-A small 2003 study among music performers found an 8-week meditation program to reduce performance anxiety and increase pleasure experienced through performing.
+A among music performers found an 8-week meditation program to reduce performance anxiety and increase pleasure experienced through performing.
 Another, in 2007, focused specifically on Zen meditation and had similar findings — that performers who regularly meditated not only saw a decrease in anxiety, but improvement in performance quality.

 Beginning a meditation practice takes dedication, like any new habit.
 Scheduling a 10 minute session when you wake up in the morning, every day, is a good place to start.
 Once you’ve created the habit and are an experienced meditator, using meditation to calm your mind prior to a triggering event may lessen your symptoms.

-Cognitive behavioral techniques.
-Cognitive behavioral therapy and solutions seek to explore the connection between thoughts and behaviors or outcomes.
+Cognitive behavioral techniques. therapy and solutions seek to explore the connection between thoughts and behaviors or outcomes.
 They attempt to break that cycle of negative self-talk and physical anxiety symptoms.
 These skills can sometimes be self-taught, but are most often developed with the help of a psychotherapist.

 A therapist (or really good book on the topic) can teach you how to: recognize the triggers that cause your performance anxiety, anticipate and prepare for the thoughts that worsen your symptoms, and restructure those flawed thoughts to lessen the anxiety overall.